 One of the most frustrating problems, when using Apple's devices, is that an application may crash frequently during execution.
 Many times the app crashes because there's some bugs or memory leak in apps.

 Your iOS application may run perfectly on current iOS version, but if iOS is upgraded, it may not work due to incompatibility issues.

 - Security vulnerability

-Security vulnerability in iOS allow the hacker to attack your iOS devices, steal your private information.
+A Security vulnerability in iOS allows the hacker to attack your iOS devices, steal your private information.
 Until now, severe iPhone security vulnerabilities are discovered in different iOS versions.

 - Memory leaks